NZMSA/2024-Phase-1/README.md

 - [Software Development collection](https://learn.microsoft.com/en-nz/users/msa-nz/collections/4m8nhoyrwj1555)
 - [Data Science collection](https://learn.microsoft.com/en-nz/users/msa-nz/collections/n2kyanp2128q50)
 - Note: To take a full-page screenshot, you can use [this Chrome extension](https://chrome.google.com/webstore/detail/awesome-screenshot-and-sc/nlipoenfbbikpbjkfpfillcgkoblgpmj) or if you are using Edge or Firefox, you can press Ctrl+Shift+S and then select "Capture/Save full page".
-4. Submit this form by 11:59pm, Saturday 24 June: [MSA 2023 Phase 1 Submission](https://forms.office.com/r/zuqtugck3k) *TODO
+4. Submit this form by 11:59pm, Saturday 24 June: [MSA 2023 Phase 1 Submission](https://forms.office.com/r/K6K6VqpFyu)

 ## Key Tools